Seirdy/seirdy.one/content/posts/floss-security.md

 I'd like to expand on these issues, focusing primarily on compiled binaries.
 Bear in mind that I do not think that source availability is _useless_ from a security perspective (it certainly makes audits easier), and I _do_ think that source availability is required for user freedom.
 I'm arguing only that **source unavailability doesn't imply insecurity**, and **source availability doesn't imply security**.
 It's possible (and often preferable) to perform security analysis on binaries, without necessarily having source code.
 In fact, vulnerability discovery doesn't typically rely on source code analysis.

+I'll update this post occasionally as I learn more on the subject.
+If you like it, check back in a month or two to see if it has something new.

 _PS: this stance is not absolute; I concede to several good counter-arguments [at the bottom](#good-counter-arguments)!_

 How security fixes work